All posts by alanwp

 Other stage and screen work followed.
 In 1993, Lucie produced the small-screen documentary Lucy and Desi: A Home Movie, for which she won an Emmy.
 In 2000, she starred in the London musical The Witches of Eastwick.
 Since then, her resume has bulged and broken its seams.
 There were TV appearances (including the highly-regarded guest starring role in the 2003 episode of Law & Order, Bitch); the CD Latin Roots, the 2010 homage to her father; and various Broadway and national tours, including the 2014 revival of Pippin, in which Lucie jaw-droppingly performed on a trapeze .

 All this while maintaining a life with actor Laurence Luckinbill, 16 years her senior, to whom she has been married since June 1980.
 (The couple have five children.)
-During the COVID self-isolation years, Lucie edited her husband’s autobiography, the two-volume slip-cased Effective Memories: How Chance and the Theatre Saved My Life (Sunbury Press) being released this fall.
+During the COVID self-isolation years, Lucie edited her husband’s recently released autobiography Effective Memories: How Chance and the Theatre Saved My Life (Sunbury Press, $34.95).
 She learned to cut her own hair; chronicled the growing years of her grandchildren; dabbled with Facebook and listened to “lots” of audible books.

-But that was then.
-On July 19, 2023, two days after her 72nd birthday, Lucie returns to Below 54 for four nights of proving life is a cabaret, accompanied by her good friend, musical director/pianist Ron Abel.
+This month, Lucie returns to New York City with I Got the Job!
+Songs From My Musical Past.
+On July 16, 2023, a day after her 73rd birthday, Lucie returns to Below 54 for five nights of proving life is a cabaret, accompanied by her good friend, musical director/pianist Ron Abel.
 Call 646.476.3551 for reservations.

 Here, Lucie proves she’s still on the ball as she chats about her one-woman show, her new hairdo, imitating Cher, working with Sir Laurence Olivier and Michael Bennett, and gay icons.